kuofuliu/kuofuliu.github.io/_pages/about.md

   - /about.html
 ---

-I am interested in machine learning, mathematical modeling, and stochastic programming.
-My current research application focuses on healthcare, but I am open to other fields and interdisciplinary opportunities.
+I am interested in using Operations Research and Machine Learning methods to tackle problems in the healthcare domain.

 **Familiar Methodologies**